-In advance of the IEA International Research Conference (IEA IRC), IEA offers two-day, on-site workshops covering specialized topics related to large-scale assessment from 26–27 June 2023.
+Prior to the IEA International Research Conference (IEA IRC), IEA offered two-day, on-site workshops covering specialized topics related to large-scale assessment from 26–27 June 2023.

-The workshops will provide a stimulating and practical learning environment for all those who wish to improve their understanding of and gain practice in working with data from large-scale international assessments such as those conducted by IEA.
-Each workshop varies in its focus and level; the specific topic of each workshop is described in more detail below.
+The workshops provided a stimulating and practical learning environment for those who wished to improve their understanding of, and gain practice in working with, data from large-scale international assessments such as those conducted by IEA.

 Over a 60-year history, modern ILSAs (international large-scale assessments) have become influential educational policy tools, moving beyond their historical role as descriptive “snap shots” of educational systems.
 As the number of ILSAs increase in both number of participants and subjects assessed, policymakers often ask how the resulting information can help them inform the policy process.
 One important way to meet such requests is to present policy-relevant information resulting from ILSAs in a brief and accessible format.
-This workshop will discuss the utility and limitations of ILSAs for informing policymakers and education practitioners.
-We will provide an overview of how policy briefs can be structured along with illustrative examples, specifically using briefs published under IEA’s Compass Briefs Series.
-Participants will be encouraged to start preparing their own policy brief and should leave the workshop with a well-developed outline that they can later develop into a publishable document that may be included in an IEA Compass Brief.
+This workshop discussed the utility and limitations of ILSAs for informing policymakers and education practitioners.
+We provided an overview of how policy briefs can be structured along with illustrative examples, specifically using briefs published under IEA’s Compass Briefs series.
+Participants were encouraged to start preparing their own policy brief and left the workshop with a well-developed outline that they could later develop into a publishable document that may be included in an IEA Compass Brief.

 Contents

-The workshop will focus on the studies PIRLS 2021 and REDS, and emphasize the following key topics:
+The workshop focused on the studies PIRLS 2021 and REDS, and emphasized the following key topics:

 Methods

-Lectures and group work will alternate.
-Time will be provided for participants to discuss possible topics and outlines for briefs that would be relevant for their specific context.
-Participants will also get the opportunity to work with IEA data, either referring to readily available statistics or—for those familiar with it—using simple statistical analysis tools such IEA’s IDB Analyzer, for which aid by instructors can be provided.
-Participants will inspire each other by exchanging ideas on nationally focused analysis while being advised by instructors on possibilities and limitations.
+Lectures and group work alternated.
+Time was provided for participants to discuss possible topics and outlines for briefs that would be relevant for their specific context.
+Participants also got the opportunity to work with IEA data, either referring to readily available statistics or—for those familiar with it—using simple statistical analysis tools such IEA’s IDB Analyzer, for which aid by instructors was provided.
+Participants inspired each other by exchanging ideas on nationally focused analysis while being advised by instructors on possibilities and limitations.

 About the instructors